KrisBruurs/churn-prediction-modelling/README.md

 # Customer Churn Prediction Modeling

 This portfolio project builds and compares churn prediction models on a simulated customer dataset.
-The analysis focuses on model performance, key churn drivers, and practical business recommendations, presented in a polished Quarto report.
+It walks through exploration, preparation, modeling, and evaluation, then connects the results to clear, actionable business recommendations in a polished Quarto report.

 ## Project Highlights

-- End-to-end workflow: data loading, exploration, preparation, modeling, evaluation, and insights
+- Reproducible workflow from data loading to insights
 - Two model families: logistic regression and decision tree
-- Business-focused interpretation and recommendations
+- Metrics-driven evaluation with clear interpretation
 - Quarto report with custom styling

 ## Project Structure